edgeworx/docs/content/en/docs/cloud/access-tokens.md

 ### Project Access Token

 [Project](../more/terminology#project) Access Tokens have full access to the project they represent and have a lifecycle connected to their project.
-Those are the token used in the [node install script](../more/terminology#node-install-script).
+Those are the token used in the [node register script](../more/terminology#node-install-script).

 ![Project Access Token](</images/image (29).png>)